 “You are the world”, the great J. Krishnamurti declared passionately.
 The state of our planet is only a reflection of the mental state that humanity as a whole finds itself in, with the ‘developed’ countries leading the way.
 We have lost touch with nature, we have lost touch with the divine, and we have lost touch with ourselves.
-We have to regain our connection with nature; our connection with the divine.
-And we have to regain the connection with ourselves.
+We have to regain our connection with nature and with our connection with the divine.
+And in so doing we will regain the connection with ourselves.
 This is key.
 And all these three point to one word – Dharma.

 Dharma: our innate sense of right and wrong

 There is another meaning of the word dharma – maybe best translated as conscience.
 This is our innate sense of right and wrong.
 It is innate to all human beings.
 It is our highest value, or should be, but these days it often takes second place to our desires for personal gain.
 This is apparent on an individual as well as a corporate level.
 The damage we are willing to inflict on the planet as well as on each other, in order to continue the perpetual cycle of material gain, is a problem the next generations will be forced to deal with.

 And yet, also today every child is born with this innate ‘knowing’ of right and wrong, a sense of Dharma that sits quietly in the chest of each human being, like a good, unassuming friend.